WilliamZhang20/CPS/README.md

 This is a web scraper I made for downloading DMOJ problem solutions.
 DMOJ is a platform for training in competitive programming, similar to Codeforces and Leetcode.

+Here's my [DMOJ profile](https://dmoj.ca/user/JY900)

 This project is my first written in python, and utilizes the [Requests](https://pypi.org/project/requests/) library to make HTTTP requests and persist user login.

-Here's my [DMOJ profile](https://dmoj.ca/user/JY900)
+It assumes that all of a users solutions **are written in C++**, support for other languages will be implemented at a later date.

 ## Getting Started